susam/mintotp/README.md

 ### Multiple Keys

-The script [`totp.py`](totp.py) accepts one or more Base32 secret keys as standard input.
+This tool accepts one or more Base32 secret keys as standard input.
 Each key must occur in its own line.

  1. Generate multiple TOTP values, one for each of multiple Base32 keys: